h2oai/tutorials/MLOps/intro-to-ml-model-deployment-and-management/intro-to-ml-model-deployment-and-management.md

 - Projects > hydraulic system

-- 3 Bar Menu: by default it has the left sidebar open to see **+Add project**, **Projects**.
+- 3 Bar Menu: by default it has the left sidebar open to see **+Add project** and **Projects**.
 If you click the **3 bar menu**, it will close the left sidebar.

 - **+ Add project**
 - Projects
 - hydraulic system: current open project
     - Alerts: show information about the current state of a deployed model and provide alerts for drift, anomalies, and residuals in the data.
     - Deployments: shows all deployments for a hydraulic system project
-    - Models: shows all models that have been exported from Driverless AI into hydraulic system project.
+    - Models: shows all models that have been exported from Driverless AI into the hydraulic system project.
     - Events: provides a list of all events that have occurred in the project, such as the project creation and tagging/untagging of deployments.

 - Summary